Wheeling Work Injury Attorneys

 If you have suffered a work injury due to the negligence of a third party, the West Virginia work injury attorneys of Jividen Law Offices, PLLC are here for you.
 We can help you recover financial compensation for you.
 If you hire our firm for your case, our attorneys will help by:

-- Thoroughly investigating the facts and circumstances of your work injury, securing and reviewing all available evidence
+- Thoroughly investigating the facts and circumstances of your work injury, securing and reviewing all available evidence.
+For an instance, an OSHA violation may mark the difference in your case.

 - Identifying whether you may have a viable personal injury claim against a third party for your accident and injury